GopiChandAkkala/CKA-Exam-Study-Walkthrough/Section 3 Scheduling Concepts.md

 - static pods:
      - created by kubelet
      - deploy control plane components as static pods

+- Remember you can only create PODs this way.

+- You cannot create replicasets or deployments or services by placing a definition file in the designated directory.

+- The kubelet can create both kinds of PODs – the staticpods and the ones from the api server - at the same time.

+- staticPOD's are created with their node names suffixed to their pod name and these are viewed using kubectl get pods

+**Commands**:

+ps -ef | grep kubelet : to check the --config paramater where the directory is configured to store the staticPOD's

+grep static /var/lib/kubernetes/config.yaml : to check the value stored in staticPODdirectory

  1. How many static pods exist in this cluster in all namespaces?
 2  (they have node name next to pod)